raaum/roloDexter/README.md

 # roloDexter
 A responsive single page AngularJS contacts / address book social search app/widget or boilerplate starter app with browse, search, navigate, and sort functionality using JSON data and Bootstrap 3.
-This is an AngularJS application and can be used as a standalone application or an add-on module/component to an existing AngularJS app.
+Can be used as a standalone application or an add-on module/component to an existing AngularJS app.

 This is really meant to be used as more of a boilerplate to whatever you want to create.
 Save yourself some time.
 Use your imagination.
 Give me credit though.